-3.5 Where sites do not have planning permission, a range of factors have been taken into account to calculate the number of residential units that are expected to come forward from sites in this document.
+- 3.5 Where sites do not have planning permission, a range of factors have been taken into account to calculate the number of residential units that are expected to come forward from sites in this document.
 A key consideration is the density of development, which is measured as the number of units or the number of habitable rooms per hectare.
 In accordance with guidance in policy 3.4 and Table 3.2 of the London Plan, higher densities have been applied to sites with greater access to public transport.
 In some cases site-specific policies note that development should be undertaken in accordance with an extant planning consent.
-Any subsequent proposals that come forward for these sites will be assessed against the provisions of national planning guidance and relevant policies in the development plan.

-3.6 In addition to London Plan density guidance, site-specific circumstances and the character of surrounding development will influence the number of units that are likely to be appropriate on allocation sites.
+Any subsequent proposals that come forward for these sites will be assessed against the provisions of national planning guidance and relevant policies in the development plan. - 3.6 In addition to London Plan density guidance, site-specific circumstances and the character of surrounding development will influence the number of units that are likely to be appropriate on allocation sites.
 These issues and the need to achieve high quality design will be particularly significant for sites that are in or located adjacent to designated areas, such as Conservation Areas.
 The development potential of allocated sites is therefore considered to be a balance between achieving optimum density in accordance with the London Plan and local circumstances.
 Achieving this balance may mean that development density is not always maximised.
+The net completion figures for sites allocated for residential development that do not have planning permission are provided as a baseline, to quide future planning applications and to demonstrate the number of units that could be accommodated.
+As and when these sites come forward, it is recognised that the final number of units will be determined by a design led process.